 What are Circadian Ventures' investment criteria?

-How can I apply or pitch to Circadian Ventures?
+How can I pitch to Circadian Ventures?

 What is the geographic scope of Circadian Ventures?